 Humanities/Humanity is a program that brings together small groups working to advance thought about foundational topics connecting disciplines.
 Each year Humanities/Humanity funds a number of exploratory initiatives, in which distinguished teams of scholars gather at the Whitney Humanities Center for meetings of two or three days each.
 The themes explored in these workshops are framed by the Yale faculty that envisage them, in interaction with the group they convene.
 Workshop leaders collaborate with their invited participants to devise a program of readings and other preliminary materials in preparation for in-person meetings.

-Applications must originate from a multidisciplinary team of at least three ladder faculty at Yale, from three different departments, at least one of them in the humanities.
-Applications involving scholars at different stages of their careers are particularly welcomed.
+We welcome applications from multidisciplinary teams of at least three members—in faculty or equivalent senior academic administrative or curatorial roles at Yale University—coming from three different Yale departments, programs, or institutions.
+Applications from scholars at different stages of their careers are particularly welcomed.

 Applications should combine the following three elements into one PDF.
 The filename should be the proposed workshop title.